The best homemade pumpkin pie recipe ever! This is a homemade pumpkin pie from scratch too!

 I’ll be back for more.

 Pumpkin is actually a vegetable and typically synonymous with Autumn, giving thanks and Hallowe’en!
 Part of the squash family you can cook the meat of the pumpkin down (peeled and diced) and once that is done – puree it in the food processor.
+That’s how to make homemade pumpkin pie from a real pumpkin.

 But in today’s busy world, few of us have time for all of that effort, when cooked pumpkin is available all year long at the grocery store – in a can.
+So while I believe that this is the best homemade pumpkin pie recipe from scratch – it is so much better than the canned pumpkin pie filling they have in the store.

 Besides I would much rather spend the time save by going outdoors for a walk with my grandchildren and the dogs, that feverishly cooking over a hot stove.
 You know what I mean.